Take to the skies, see the Night Glow, and meet the pilots at this four-day celebration of soaring.

 3. Competitive ballooning is a thing.

 The festival welcomes more than 20 highly skilled balloon pilots from Canada, the U.S., and Europe.
-Several pilots will compete in a series of competition flights during the festival, which require them to drop markers as near as possible to specific goals on the ground.
+Several pilots will compete in a series of competition flights during the festival, which requires them to drop markers as near as possible to specific goals on the ground.

 It’s a great way to celebrate High River.